 - Pro: Tankless heaters are more compact, take up less space, and are suitable for outdoor installations.

-Con: The components of these units are more complex and difficult to repair.
+Con: The components of these units are more complex and challenging to repair.

 There is a lot to consider when buying a new water heater.
-While traditional units are cheap to buy, they don’t last as long.
-They are not quite as energy efficient as their more modern tankless counterparts.
+While traditional units are cheap, they don’t last as long.
+In addition, they are not quite as energy efficient as their more modern tankless counterparts.

 Yet, the cost of a tankless unit can sometimes make the purchase prohibitive.
-Plus, large families that have multi-draws on the water supply may need to purchase and install more than one unit to keep up with the home’s water demands.
+Plus, large families with multi-draws on the water supply may need to purchase and install more than one unit to keep up with the home’s water demands.

 There is no right or wrong answer when deciding between a traditional storage tank unit and a tankless water heater.
 The final decision depends on your lifestyle and your budget.
-Now that you know the facts, you can make the best choice for yourself and your family.
+Knowing the facts, you can make the best choice for yourself and your family.

-When you’re ready to commit one way or another, give the Service Pros Plumbers a call at (925) 753-5600 today or give one of our out-of-state friends, like Done Plumbing, a call.
+When you’re ready to commit one way or another, call the Service Pros Plumbers at (925) 753-5600 today